Zooey Deschanel engaged to ‘Property Brothers’ star Jonathan Scott

 Scott popped the question to the “New Girl” star over the weekend during a family trip to Scotland.
-PEOPLE magazine reports that Deschanel’s two children were also involved in the special moment for their mom.
+PEOPLE magazine reports that Deschanel’s two children were also involved in the special moment.

 Deschanel showed off her unique engagement ring, set with clear pink and purple stones in a flower pattern.
 The sparkler perfectly matched her pink manicure.

-According to PEOPLE, the foursome then went off to sing karaoke in L.A. and the rest is history.
+According to PEOPLE, the foursome then went off to sing karaoke in Los Angeles and the rest is history.
 The couple later confirmed their relationship in September 2019 shortly after they were seen holding hands while out to dinner.

-They made things official on Instagram in October 2019 when the couple spent a romantically scary evening at Universal Studios Hollywood’s Horror Nights.
+The couple made things official on Instagram in October 2019 when they spent a romantically scary evening at Universal Studios Hollywood’s Horror Nights.

 The couple’s upcoming nuptials will be the second time for both.

 In 2019, Deschanel split from her husband of four years, Jacob Pechenik.
-They have two children, an eight-year-old daughter Elsie and a six-year-old son Charlie.
+They have two children, 8-year-old daughter Elsie and 6-year-old son Charlie.

 Scott was previously married to flight coordinator Kelsy Ully.
 They married in 2007 and divorced in 2010.